elisa-cascudo/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-First step on my Data Science journey, connecting it to the world of Corporate Communication
+First step on my Data Science journey, and finding the path that will connect it to the world of Communications